 ESLA (English as a Second Language for Academic Purposes) classes are open to low-intermediate to advanced students whose first language is not English.
 These classes provide instruction in composition, reading, vocabulary development, oral communication, discussion skills, lecture note taking, and grammar.
 These courses are designed for students who plan to pursue college degrees or certificates, as well as for international students and visitors who have come to this country in order to improve their English.
 Orientation and assessment are required before enrolling in classes.
-Contact the ESLA coordinator or the international programs office for more information.
+For more information, please contact Transitional Learning staff in Cascade Hall, room 167, or call 360.383.3060.
+Se habla español.